-Different tea varieties, black, green, white, or oolong, are all from the Camellia Sinensis plant.
+Different tea varieties like black tea, green tea, white tea, or oolong, are all from the Camellia Sinensis plant.
 So in some senses, all teas are created equal, but some more equal than the others.
 That can be the case of purple tea.
 Start as a natural wild mutation of Camellia Sinensis; it is now mass-produced in Kenya.
 Loaded with fantastic health benefits, it can be the next best thing in the tea world.

 What is Purple Tea?